In this article

 In addition, your tax advisor can explain how contributing to an employer-sponsored pre-tax retirement plan like a 401(k) will lower your ACA-specific MAGI.
 (Note that if your employer offers health benefits, it’s unlikely that you’ll qualify for a Marketplace subsidy.
 Here’s more about that.)

-If you have an HSA-eligible high-deductible health plan (HDHP), contributions to an HSA will reduce your ACA-specific MAGI.11 Your tax advisor should be able to answer any questions you have about this.
-It's important to note that starting with the 2026 plan year, all Bronze and catastrophic plans purchased in the health insurance Marketplace will be considered HDHPs.
-So if you enroll in one of these plans, you'll be eligible to contribute to an HSA, as long as you don't have any additional major medical coverage.
+If you have an HSA-eligible high-deductible health plan (HDHP), contributions to an HSA will reduce your ACA-specific MAGI.8 Your tax advisor should be able to answer any questions you have about this.
+It's important to note that starting with the 2026 plan year, all Bronze and catastrophic plans purchased in the health insurance Marketplace are considered HDHPs.
+So if you're enrolled in one of these plans, you're eligible to contribute to an HSA, as long as you don't have any additional major medical coverage.

-Marketplace premium subsidies cannot be used with catastrophic plans.12 But if you enroll in a Bronze plan, contributions to an HSA might lower your MAGI enough to make you subsidy-eligible if you would otherwise be facing the loss of your subsidy due to the subsidy cliff.
-(Again, the return of the subsidy cliff is based on the assumption that the federal subsidy enhancements will expire at the end of 2025, which was still up in the air as of early November.)
+Marketplace premium subsidies cannot be used with catastrophic plans.9 But if you enroll in a Bronze plan, contributions to an HSA might lower your MAGI enough to make you subsidy-eligible if you would otherwise be facing the loss of your subsidy due to the subsidy cliff.

 Self-employed people may also deduct their health insurance premiums, which may lower their MAGI, but it gets a bit complicated if that’s the factor that makes you eligible for a premium subsidy.